thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 * Limited resources, the proposed machine to use for the remote was [16GO DDR3, 2*1 To Storage, Intel® Xeon E3 1220v2 (4 cores)](https://www.scaleway.com/fr/dedibox/start/start-1-l/).
 This machine also hosts the remote infrastructure for other steps, and is running with KVM;
-* As this challenge is the second step and the first is an easy step, it is possible than dozens of players connects to this challenge simultaneously;
+* As this challenge is the second step and the first is an easy step, it is possible than dozens of players connect to this challenge simultaneously;
 * As it is a CTF challenge, it is mandatory that players can not interfere with other players once they get an RCE;
 * Players can not make network connections once a RCE is obtained;
 * Be somewhat resistant to *script-kiddies* tentative of DOS;